Cool-Deep/AmazonWebTesting/README.md

 # AmazonWebTesting
+Demo Project Started working on 6/1/2017.
+Until now sign in and User Validation is done

--->This is the Page Object Model Framewrok for the Selenium Webdriver
+-->Used Page Object Model Framewrok for this Project with the help of  Selenium Webdriver

 -->Tool used for writing Test Scripts ( Eclipse Neon ), Language Used ( Java )